claudiofahey/hsk-docs/common/prepare-isilon-1.rst

 .. note::

   Starting with OneFS 8.0.0.0 some commands have changed.
-Any differences in syntax are documented in separate code blocks.
+Any differences in syntax or approach are called out in separate code blocks.
 Please follow the syntax for your version.

 SmartConnect For HDFS
 ---------------------